 - Monk Fruit

-#2: Figure out the Amount of Net Carbs Per Serving.
+#2: Figure out the Number of Net Carbs Per Serving.
 I tried to stay within 5g net carbs or less.

 Besides the sweeteners, I also looked at whether or not the product was low-carb.
 Limiting our net carbs is another way to stay in ketosis.

-#3: Figure out if the any grams of sugar on the label are added sugar
+#3: Figure out if any grams of sugar on the label are added sugar

 Some products have sugar in them that occurs naturally.
 So, when looking at product labels, it’s important to focus on whether or not the sugar is added.